hallelx2/yarngpt-sdk/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Roadmap

+We have exciting features planned for future releases!
+See our [ROADMAP.md](ROADMAP.md) for details on:

+- 🔄 **Async Support** - AsyncYarnGPT for concurrent applications
+- 🔁 **Retry Logic** - Automatic retry with exponential backoff
+- 💾 **Caching** - Optional caching to reduce API calls
+- 🎵 **Audio Utilities** - Audio processing, validation, and concatenation
+- 📊 **Usage Analytics** - Track and export usage statistics
+- 🧪 **Mock Client** - Testing without API calls
+- And much more!

+See the full [roadmap](ROADMAP.md) for planned features and timelines.

 ## Links

 - **Website:** [https://yarngpt.ai](https://yarngpt.ai)